vinsongqj/amazeing/README.md

 * Added docstrings and ensured they provided sufficient explanation.
 * Ensured that there were no redundancies and cleaned up messy code.
 * Final testing to make sure everything functioned as intended.
+* Added seed reproducibility from the config.txt due to earlier misinterpretation of the subject PDF.
 * Edited the readme.

 ## What Worked and What Improved